-One of the most well-known oscillator model in dynamics is Van der Pol oscillator, which is a special case of Liénard's equation (1) and is described by a differential equation where y is the dynamical variable and $\mu > 0$ is a parameter.
-If $\mu = 0$, then the equation reduces to the equation of simple harmonic motion
+The limit cycle property translated to real life application means oscillations.
+Oscillations are important part of electronics [1].
+One of the most well-known oscillator model in dynamics is Van der Pol oscillator, described by differential equation where y is the dynamical variable and $\mu>0$ is a parameter.
+If $\mu=0$, then the equation reduces to the equation of simple harmonic motion